-Exams (Midterms - 20% each; Final 25%): The midterm and final exams will be part multiple choice, part fill-in-the-blank, match-the-following and part essay type.
+Exams (Midterms - 20% each; Final 25%): Exams primarily test conceptual understanding.
+The exams will be part multiple choice, part fill-in-the-blank/match the information and part short answer/short essay.
 All exams are somewhat comprehensive i.e. each exam will contain questions drawn from the entire course.
+However, a greater focus on material covered after the previous exam is typical (refer to the study guide for each exam for a list of general concepts and detailed topics included in that test).
+All exams will be initially scored out of 20%.
+At the end of the term, your highest midterm score will be weighted to 25% and the lowest score weighted to 15% of the final grade.

-However, a greater focus on material covered after the previous exam is typical.
-No make-up exams will be given without evidence of a valid excuse, and the final cannot be taken earlier or later than the time listed in the University final exam schedule - if you know in advance that you cannot take all exams on the appointed dates (see the course schedule below), do not take this course!
+No make-up exams will be given without evidence of a valid excuse, and prior arrangement with the instructor - if you know in advance that you cannot take all exams on the appointed dates (see the course schedule below), do not take this course!
 If unforeseen circumstances during the term prevent you from taking an exam, notify the instructor immediately.
 Allowable excused absences are medical emergencies, athletic events such as away games for student athletes and executive orders/court orders.
 All such occasions must be accompanied by official documentation.
 Student athletes should notify me of their away schedule early in the term and make arrangements for taking missed tests on the road, when possible.
 Format of make-up exams may be different in type of guestions and/or choices.